 He has been called "one of the best scientist-writers of our time" by Oliver Sacks.
 Sapolsky has produced, in addition to numerous scientific papers, books for broader audiences, including A Primate’s Memoir: A Neuroscientist’s Unconventional Life Among the Baboons, Why Zebras Don’t Get Ulcers: Stress Disease and Coping, and The Trouble with Testosterone.

-In 1999, Wang Jun founded the Bioinformatics Department of Beijing Genomics Institute (BGI, now known as BGI Shenzhen), one of China’s premier research facilities.
+In 1999, Jun Wang founded the Bioinformatics Department of Beijing Genomics Institute (BGI, now known as BGI Shenzhen), one of China’s premier research facilities.
 Until July 2015, Wang led the institution of 5,000+ people engaged in studies of genomics and its informatics, including genome assembly, annotation, expression, comparative genomics, molecular evolution, transcriptional regulation, genome variation analysis, database construction as well as methodology development such as the sequence assembler and alignment tools.
-He also focuses on interpretation of the definition of “gene” by expression and conservation study.
+He also focuses on interpretation of the definition of "gene" by expression and conservation study.
+In 2003, Wang was also involved in the SARS genome analysis and the silkworm genome assembly and analysis in cooperation with Chinese Southeast Agricultural University.
 The Pig Genome Project was completed at BGI under his leadership, as well as the chicken genome variation map and the TreeFam in collaboration with the Sanger Institute.
-Recently, he and his group finished the first Asian diploid genome, the 1000 genome project, and many more projects.
+In 2007, he and his group finished the first Asian diploid genome, the 1000 genome project, and many more projects.
+He initiated the "million genomes project" which seeks to better understand health based on human, plant, animal and micro-ecosystem genomes.

-In late 2015, Wang founded a new institute/company, iCarbonX, aiming to develop an artificial intelligence engine to interpret and mine genomic data and help people better manage their health and defeat disease.
+In late 2015, Wang founded a new institute/company, iCarbonX, aiming to develop an artificial intelligence engine to interpret and mine multiple health-related data and help people better manage their health and defeat disease.

-In addition to her research work at North Carolina State University, Madden is Chief Strategist at the brewing yeast company Lachancea LLC and consults for a variety of industries from bee keeping companies to technology firms.
-Her work has been featured on numerous media platforms, including National Geographic and Newsweek.
+In addition to her research work at North Carolina State University, Madden is chief strategist and partner at the brewing yeast company Lachancea LLC and consults for a variety of industries from biotechnology and lifestyle companies to textile and food companies.
+Her work has been featured on numerous media platforms, including National Geographic, Newsweek, Scientific American and PBS NewsHour.

 Radiation is very much a two-edged sword -- used in the right way it has revolutionized modern medicine -- such as through CT scans and as a cure for many cancers.
 But radiation used in the wrong way can be harmful.
 To maximize the benefits of the many different types of radiation, we need to understand exactly how they affect us -- from our DNA to the whole person.